Mike Waltz: 2018

 Waltz ran for Florida's 6th congressional district in 2018 to succeed incumbent Republican Ron DeSantis, who retired before being elected governor of Florida.
-He defeated John Ward and Fred Costello in the Republican primary before facing Democratic nominee Nancy Soderberg, a former representative at the United Nations and the former deputy national security advisor, in the general election.
+He defeated John Ward and Fred Costello in the Republican primary before facing Democratic nominee Nancy Soderberg, a former Alternate US Ambassador to the United Nations and the former deputy national security advisor, in the general election.
 Waltz won with 56.31% of the vote to Soderberg's 43.69%.

 2020

 Waltz was challenged by Democratic nominee Clint Curtis.
 He received 265,393 votes (60.64%) to Curtis's 172,305 (39.36%).